ignavan39/telework/README.md

-# Telework
+# Telework 📱💻📠

-## Just my project for collecting statistics
+##  My awesome project for collecting statistics 📈

-Statistics on web platforms used by quarantined teachers on 04/12/20
+Statistics of web platforms used by teachers in quarantine as of 04/12/2020 at a certain moment, when my university was quarantined and I was sitting at home, I wondered what kind of web platforms teachers use in our area / region.
+I set up a google form mailing list and saved everything in table.csv This is how this project actually appeared, thank you very much for your attention.

 The project is hosted on heroku:
 `https://telework-statistic.herokuapp.com/`